hellosatish/springboot2.3-features-demo/README.md

-# springboot2.3-probes
+# springboot2.3-features-demo

+## Repository to create examples for new and noteworthy features release with Spring Boot 2.3.0RELEASE

-How to configure Graceful shutdown, Liveness and Rediness probe endpoitn with Spring Boot 2.3.0.RELEASE
+1. probes-demo : How to configure Graceful shutdown, Liveness and Rediness probe endpoitn with Spring Boot 2.3.0.RELEASE